AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/t-installing-the-viewers.md

 >
 >There is no upgrade install for the Image Serving viewers.
 Adobe recommends that you back up any existing Dynamic Media viewers (s7viewers) directory before you continue with the install.

-**To install multiple viewers on the same server**
+**To install multiple viewers on the same server:**

 1. Rename the viewer .war to the desired context and deploy file to the location you want.
 1. Set `this.isViewerRoot` parameter in `config.js`.
-1. Open `config.js` located in the root of the newly created viewer folder.
+1. Open `config.js` at the root of the newly created viewer folder.
 1. Set parameter `this.isViewerRoot = "/s7viewers"` to the context of the `s7viewers.war` file.
 For example, `"/s7viewers-4.0"`.
 1. Save the file and close.